A Technical Information Bulletin

 Some vegetables and all fruits, including apples, naturally produce their own waxy coating.
 This natural plant wax:

-- Assists in slowing down the natural degradation of the fruit; and
+- Assists in slowing down the natural degradation of the fruit

 The process of washing apples to remove dirt and other material from the orchard after harvest can remove some of this natural wax from the fruit’s surface.
 Therefore, in some cases, a few drops of food grade coatings like those used in candies, pastries, and pharmaceuticals is applied to the apples to replace the wax that was removed in the washing process.